astr0n0mer/digital-garden/pages/localtunnel.md

+-
 - [localtunnel](https://www.npmjs.com/package/localtunnel) exposes your localhost to the world for easy testing and sharing!
-No need to mess with DNS or deploy just to have others test out your changes. #local-tunneling
+No need to mess with DNS or deploy just to have others test out your changes.
 - Example:
   ```bash
   # for exposing localhost:8000